-Both Malaysians and foreigners may register a Sdn Bhd as the sole director and shareholder, providing the following conditions are fulfilled:
+Both Malaysians and foreigners may incorporate a Sdn Bhd as the sole director and shareholder, providing the following conditions are fulfilled:

 A Sdn Bhd can have up to 50 shareholders.
-During company registration, each shareholder will declare how many shares they hold.
+During the company incorporation process, each shareholder will declare how many shares they hold.
 The value of each share is then determined where the total value of shares is equal to the total paid-up capital of the company.
-Once the company is registered and a business bank account is opened, each shareholder needs to transfer the amount into the business bank account according to the number of shares they hold.
+Once the company is incorporated and a business bank account is opened, each shareholder needs to transfer the amount into the business bank account according to the number of shares they hold.

-A requisite document in the process of registering a Sdn Bhd, the MyCard / Passport needs to be presented for identity validation purposes.
-If you decide to register your company through the MyCoID portal, you are required to present your MyCard / Passport at the SSM counter when first creating an account on the portal.
-Otherwise, registering your company through a digital company secretary like Foundingbird will require the validation of your MyCard / Passport via the e-KYC process for all directors and shareholders, without the need to present the document physically.
+A requisite document in the process of incorporating a Sdn Bhd, the MyKad / Passport needs to be presented for identity validation purposes.
+If you decide to incorporate your company through the MyCoID portal, you are required to present your MyKad / Passport at the SSM counter when first creating an account on the portal.
+Otherwise, incorporating your company through a digital company secretarial firm like Foundingbird will require the validation of your MyKad / Passport via the e-KYC process for all directors and shareholders, without the need to present the document physically.

 In certain cases where the proposed company name contains controlled words or trademark, an authorisation letter from the respective authority or owner.